Jahfry/SteamOS/fallout4/install.md

   * Go to the "Files" tab
   * Click "Mod Manager Download" link
   * Select "Slow Download" on the next screen (unless you subscribe to NexusMods) ... if everything worked, MO2 should automatically open and download the mod.
-  * I'm not currently planning to write a full HOW-TO on using MO2 but there will be some stuff added in later sections for the basics.
-One thing to know is you can change the theme in MO2 to be a dark mode or many other schemes, some of which may render text better on the Steam Deck.
+  * I'm not currently planning to write a full HOW-TO on using MO2 but there is some more help below.

 ## 6. **Installing Fallout 4 Script Extender (F4SE)**